 Enter either a SPECIFIC OPERATING FREQUENCY (see paragraph 8.b.) or the lower limit of a FREQUENCY BAND ASSIGNMENT (see paragraph 8.c.) in accordance with the following instructions:

-- a.
-Composing the FRQ Entry - (1) In the first character enter one of the following codes to designate the category in which the frequency is being expressed:
+(1) In the first character enter one of the following codes to designate the category in which the frequency is being expressed: